iblazhko/dotfiles/README.md

 ## Operating system installation

-Download Ubuntu Desktop from <https://ubuntu.com/download/desktop>.
+Download Elementary OS from <https://elementary.io>.
-Use <https://www.balena.io/etcher/> to make bootable USB drive.
+To make bootable USB drive use <https://rufus.ie/> on Windows or <https://www.balena.io/etcher/> on macOS / Linux.

-It is recommended to install latest LTS version.
-At the moment of writing LTS version is `18.04.3`.
+At the moment of writing ElementaryOS version is `5.1 Hera`.

 During installation enable disk encryption.